 Color: Deep Green

 Stems/Stalks: Averaging 8-10 inches long and are thin in diameter.
-Most had a small underdeveloped seed heads on top and where almost all wrapped in long full leaves from top to bottom.
+There are very few underdeveloped seed heads

 Leaves: Made up of mostly leaves with the leaf length up to 6-8 inches.
 They are nice and broad.While they seem to be a little on the short side, they are maintaining their structural integrity and are not breaking into leaf crush.

-Seed Heads/Flowers: Mostly under developed with the occasional fully developed seed head (flower).
+Seed Heads/Flowers: Very Few.
+Mostly under developed with the occasional fully developed seed head (flower).

 Brown Leaf: Slight, average brown leaf length 1-2 inches.
 While there is very little brown leaf, it is small and scattered throughout the leaves.